-- Start with an empty worksheet, select File: Import: Single ASCII... to open the Import Single ASCII dialog, browse to the \Samples\Statistics subfolder of the Origin program folder, and import the file Fisher's Iris Data.dat.
+- Start with an empty worksheet, select Data: Import from File: Single ASCII... to open the Import Single ASCII dialog, browse to the \Samples\Statistics subfolder of the Origin program folder, and import the file Fisher's Iris Data.dat.

-- Highlight columns (A) to (D) but not col(E), and select Plot: Statistics: Scatter Matrix from the main menu.
+- Highlight columns (A) to (D) but not col(E), and select Plot > Statistical : Scatter Matrix from the main menu.